Inist-CNRS/node-xml-splitter/README.md

 [![Build Status](https://secure.travis-ci.org/touv/node-xml-splitter.png?branch=master)](http://travis-ci.org/touv/node-xml-splitter)

-It's native and full Javascript class, that provides an easy way to split **huge** XML datas with one or more paths.
+It's native and full Javascript class, that provides an easy way to split **huge** XML data with one or more paths.

 # Installation